johndarrel/hide-my-wp/README.md

 * Update - Save all section on backup restore
 * Update - Add the option to remove the sitemap style as a separate option from changing the paths in Sitemap.

-= 5.0.17 (19 Dec 2022)=
+= 5.0.17 (19 Dec 2022) =
 * Update - Compatibility with WP 6.1
 * Update - Remove the noredirect param if the redirect is fixed
 * Update - Update the verification of the XML and TXT URI
-* Update - Get the corect login URL when backend URL is different from frontend URL
+* Update - Get the correct login URL when backend URL is different from frontend URL
 * Update - Add the Whitelabel IP option in Security Level and allow the Whitelabel IP addresses to pass login recaptcha and hidden URLs
-* Fixed - Allow self access to hidden paths to avoid cron errors on backup/migration plugins
+* Fix - Allow self access to hidden paths to avoid cron errors on backup/migration plugins
-* Fixed - White screen on iphone > safari when disable inspect element option is on
+* Fix - White screen on iphone > safari when disable inspect element option is on
-* Fixed - To remove the version from URL even if the 'ver' param doesn't have any value
+* Fix - To remove the version from URL even if the 'ver' param doesn't have any value
-* Fixed - Typo in Security Check
+* Fix - Typo in Security Check

-= 5.0.16 (21 Oct 2022)=
+= 5.0.16 (21 Oct 2022) =
 * Update - Add the Brute Force protection on Register Form to prevent account spam
 * Update - Add the Whitelabel IP option in Security Level and allow the Whitelabel IP addresses to pass login recaptcha and hidden URLs
 * Update - Added the option to prioritize the loading of HMWP Ghost plugin for more compatibility with other plugins